szczekulskij/new-cv-react/README.md

 ## Networking
 * This site has been deployed w.
-Netlify (amazing CI & CD!
-Autodeploy on pushing code changes to main).
-This deploys the site to this domain: (https://storied-rolypoly-2a6b90.netlify.app/)[https://storied-rolypoly-2a6b90.netlify.app/]
+(Netlify)[https://app.netlify.com/sites/storied-rolypoly-2a6b90/deploys] (amazing CI & CD!
+Auto-deploy on pushing code changes to main).
+* Netlify deploys the site to this domain: (https://storied-rolypoly-2a6b90.netlify.app/)[https://storied-rolypoly-2a6b90.netlify.app/]
-* Bought `jan-cs.com` domain via `namecheap.com`, and re-directed it to netlify's url.
+* Bought `jan-cs.com` domain via `namecheap.com`, and set up DNS (via namecheap) to re-directed to netlify's url.